Cosmological Horizons as They Are Looked from a Moving Frame

-The concept of holographic dark energy has the beginning in the holographic principle \cite{Hooft93}, \cite{Sus95}.
-In the work \cite{CohKapNel98}, inspired by the Bekenstein limit for the maximum entropy $S/E <2\pi L$ \cite{Bek81}, the connection between UV and IR cutoffs was settled.
-Then \cite{FisSus98} proposed the concrete realization of a holographic principle in cosmology (FS - conjecture), which was modified in many subsequent works.
-It was realized in \cite{Daw99}, \cite{Daw99-2} that the holographic principle requires more exact definition of concept of degree of freedom.
-By means of the formalism of \cite{CohKapNel98} and guess of the use of the future event horizon as IR cutof, the \cite{Li04} introduced the rather reliable model of holographic Dark Energy (DE) with correct equation of state.
-And the whole holographic approach was advanced in plenty of works until the recent explanation of gravity in entropic terms \cite{Ver10}.

-The Casimir effect \cite{Cas48} in the standard statement of the problem consists in an attraction of two metal plates separated by the small distance $l$.
-This phenomenon arises because the zero vacuum fluctuations modes in space between the plates can have only wavelengths $\lambda\le2l$.
-Therefore the density of the zero energy fluctuations (Casimir energy) between the plates is less, than outside, and it causes their attraction.
-In a number of works the Casimir energy was considered in the cosmological context starting from Ya.B.
-Zeldovich proposal \cite{Zeld68}.
-In particular, there were attempts to explain the cosmological constant and DE by the zero fluctuations of vacuum fields.
-The resulting energy density exceeds the observed value by many orders of magnitude, and some procedures of regularization are required.

-In these notes we consider both the holographic DE and Casimir energy from the point of view of a moving observer.
-We show that the cosmological horizon deforms (becomes elongated) for this observer.
-This leads to some consequences as for holographic DE (because it includes the concept of boundary surface in the entropy bound) and for Casimir energy due to softer cutoff of zero fluctuations in the direction of motion in comparison with transverse directions.
+We consider the cosmological horizons in the expanding universe from the point of view of observer moving with respect to CMB frame.
+The deformation (non-sphericity) of cosmological horizons is demonstrated.
+Some principle consequences are discussed.

-We refer as the ``system at rest'' the system in which the CMB has no dipole anisotropy.
+In cosmology, one refers to as the ``system at rest'' the system in which the CMB has no dipole anisotropy.
 In relation to such system the Sun moves with velocity 370~km~s$^{-1}$ towards constellation of the Lion.
 This preferential frame $K$ was called ``C-frame'' in the works \cite{SatTat72}.
 Another definition of this frame based on the isotropy of Hubble flow, this is also the frame in which the baryon matter is locally at rest.
 In differential geometry C-frame lies at the hypersurface, perpendicular to the lines of time.
 Probably, this frame was selected at the epoch of reheating after inflation due to spontaneous symmetry breaking onto the particular quantum vacuum state \cite{SatTat72}.